MicrosoftDocs/azure-docs/articles/batch/batch-sig-images.md

 ---
 title: Use the Shared Image Gallery to create a custom pool
-description: Create a Batch pool with the Shared Image Gallery to provision custom images to compute nodes that contain the software and data that you need for your application.
-Custom images are an efficient way to configure compute nodes to run your Batch workloads. ms.topic: article ms.date: 08/28/2019
+description: Custom images are an efficient way to configure compute nodes to run your Batch workloads. ms.topic: conceptual ms.date: 05/18/2020
 ---

 # Use the Shared Image Gallery to create a custom pool